 Wages for an EMT vary by location and experience.
 In general, areas with a high cost of living will receive higher wages than those who live in more affordable cities.

 Other factors, such as the amount of time you’ve worked with one employer, your level of education, and the specific ambulance company or hospital that employs you, will also factor into your wages and total compensation.

 How Much Does An EMT Basic Make An Hour?

-By comparison, Salary.com places a paramedic’s annual wage between $38,722 and $49,143, or an average of $21 an hour.
-However, paramedics can earn significantly more with time and experience; EMTs usually max out their earning potential around the $20/hr wage.
+According to Salary.com, the average annual salaries reported for EMTs are between $32,860 and $40,760 nationwide.
+This works out to an average of $16 to $20 per hour.
+In comparison, Salary.com places a paramedic’s annual wage between $38,722 and $49,143, or an average of $21 an hour.
+However, paramedics can earn significantly more with time and experience; EMTs usually max out their earning potential at approximately $22/hr wage.